apache/nuttx/README.txt

   for you.

-     NOTE: NuttX can also be installed and built on a native Windows system, but with some loss of tool functionality (see the discussion "Native Windows Build" below).
+     NOTE: NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native Windows Build" below).

   Some Cygwin installation tips: